g-jensen/blog/_posts/2023-06-20-sqrt-construction.md

 ![sqrt1](https://raw.githubusercontent.com/g-jensen/blog/main/assets/sqrt1.png)

-Add a point C such that BC is of unit length and AC is a line
+Add a point C such that BC is of unit length and ABC is a line

 ![sqrt2](https://raw.githubusercontent.com/g-jensen/blog/main/assets/sqrt2.png)